2023 Program | July 21-28, 2023

 Each morning begins with participant reflections on their experiences and learning surprises from the previous day.
 This facilitated discussion provides participants with the leadership exercise of creating shared meaning and starts each day with group interaction.

 The seminars include opportunities for the participants to practice specific management processes.
 Experienced faculty will place these management practices in the context of the legislative institution.
-The faculty are experienced professionals who can draw on years of work in state legislatures throughout the country.
+The faculty include experienced professionals who draw on years of work in state legislatures throughout the country.

 A distinguishing feature of successful leaders is the use of varied processes to develop consensus, involve employees and constituencies, and create a shared vision.
 To this end, effective training provides applied knowledge of processes and content at different levels including individual skills, group process, organizational aspects and legislative context.